 - mitigation strategies

 Research Tip: Use literature from the past to inform current day issues.
-For instance, there may not be much current literature on how school closures caused by COVID-19 are impacting student learning; YET, there is probably much research on what promotes student learning and challenges associated with summer learning gaps, socioeconomic inequities, or different levels of parental engagement due to work obligations or other factors.
+For instance, there may be some emerging literature regarding how school closures caused by COVID-19 are impacting student learning; YET, there is probably much research on what promotes student learning and what challenges associated with summer learning gaps, socioeconomic inequities, or different levels of parental engagement due to work obligations or other factors.